 The goal of these exercises is to make the door boring.
 Your dog should see you walk to the door, do some normal things like jiggle the handle or open it a bit, and then return to whatever you were doing before and think, "no big deal."

 If your dog starts to get worked up or stressed during any of these steps, that's okay.
 Just go back to the last step where your dog was comfortable and try again tomorrow.
 Don't push it.
 The goal is to make this a positive experience for your dog, not a stressful one.

 In the next guide, we'll start adding in putting our shoes on and opening the door a little bit more.
 Continue your separation anxiety training in level two when you're ready.

 Now that you've learned the first steps to making the door a bore for your dog, continue on to level two in the next separation anxiety guide here.
-Or jump to other step-by-step guides in the Anxiety Channel and learn how to help your dog stay calm outside of the house or what to do if your dog is barking at visitors in your house.
+Or jump to other step-by-step guides in the Anxiety Channel and learn how to help your dog stay calm outside of the house or how to build your dog's confidence.

-Hop over to the Anxiety Channel if you'd like to ask any of the Dogly Training Advocates who are all certified dog trainers a question in the Community discussion or start any of the step-by-step guides in Environment Anxiety, Crate Anxiety, or Understanding Anxiety.
+Hop over to the Anxiety Channel if you'd like to ask any of the Dogly Training Advocates who are all certified dog trainers a question in the Community discussion or start any of the step-by-step guides in Noise Sensitivity, Crate Anxiety, or Understanding Anxiety.

 And if you ever need more personalized training help, please reach out to work with me one-on-one here on Dogly!